We’ve produced over 1300 cable TV shows, commercials, public service announcements, documentaries and web videos. (VIEW EXAMPLES).

 What’s involved with professional video production?

-Whether you want to bring your idea to life, or if you are seeking insights into what will generate the best results for your money, we’re here to support your goals.
+Whether you want to bring your idea to life, or are seeking insights into what will generate the best results for your money, we’re here to support your goals.

 Video production includes the actual video recording as well as recording voice-over narration or dialogue.
 It also includes shooting or obtaining any background or supporting footage.

-Production can also involve props, makeup, wardrobe changes, and any specific notes about lighting, camera shots, and more.
+Production can also involve props, makeup, wardrobe changes, scouting/securing locations and any specific preferences re lighting, camera shots, and more.

 We produce videos informed by your budget.
 And then produce results that will surpass your expectations.

-Whether you have a clear idea of what you want to accomplish or whether you can benefit from direction and hand-holding, we make video production easy.
+Whether you have a clear idea of what you want to accomplish or whether you can benefit from informed guidance and best practices, we make video production easy.